DSMDesign/gdpr-cookie/README.md

 Thats it, a window will now display in the footer of your site allowing people to manage the cookies you use.

 ## Updates
+### 2.2
+- Add Tawk.to embed code
+- Add tooltips to icons
+- Expand on label for cookies
+- Bug fixes

 ### 2.1
 - Fix for sites when headers are sent before close of body tag e.g. Wordpress
 - Add ability to set default value (allowed | blocked)